psychemedia/sin-eater-resources/the-times.md

 Z.

 ----
+The Times (London, England)
+Monday,  Oct.
+14, 1895
 The Sin-Eater In Wales.
 Author: E. SIDNEY HARTLAND.
-Date: Monday,  Oct.
-14, 1895
-Publication: The Times (London, England)
 Issue: 34707
+p?

 THE SIN EATER IN WALES.
 TO THE; EDITOR OF THE TIMES.